PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

     with pagerduty.RestApiV2Client(API_KEY) as client:
         do_application(client)

-The From header
-***************
-If the `REST API v2`_ client will be used for API endpoints that require a ``From`` header, such as those that take actions on incidents, and if it is using an account-level API key (created by an administrator via the "API Access Keys" page in the "Integrations" menu), the user must also supply the ``default_from`` keyword argument.
-Otherwise, a HTTP 400 response will result when making requests to such endpoints.

-Otherwise, if using a user's API key (created under "API Access" in the "User Settings" tab of the user's profile), the user will be derived from the key itself and ``default_from`` is not necessary.

 Using Non-US Service Regions
 ****************************
 If your PagerDuty account is in the EU or other service region outside the US, set the ``url`` attribute according to the documented `API Access URLs
 <https://support.pagerduty.com/docs/service-regions#api-access-urls>`_, i.e. for the EU: